-We all have our precious breakable things – whether it’s great-great-grandma’s antique china or last year’s championship trophy.
+We all have our precious breakable things – whether it’s great, great grandma’s antique china, or last year’s championship trophy.
 How to organize a storage unit tip: be sure to wrap your breakables in bubble wrap to prevent damage.
 Make sure that each box is packed full, using packing paper or packing peanuts to fill in the gaps and holes around your valuables.
 Loose items can rattle around while in transit and can even cause stacked boxes to tip over, causing even more problems!
 Our retail store carries a large variety of packing supplies to help you with this task.
 Learn more about packing tips for moving stress-free after you finish reading how to organize a storage unit.

 Perfect!
 Place the items that you don’t plan on using any time soon into the unit first and place them at the back.
-This might work perfectly if you plan to keep a spare bedroom suit in the unit for a lengthy period of time.
+This might work perfectly if you plan to keep a spare bedroom suite in the unit for a lengthy period of time.
 You won’t have to fight with the bulky, heavy furniture to get at the smaller items you will need in the meanwhile.
 Remember, seasons change and so do your clothing and decorative needs!
-So be sure to rotate your seasonal items as you use and return them to storage.
+So be sure to rotate your seasonal items as you use them and return them to storage.
 After winter wraps up, pull all the other seasonal items to the front and place the winter items in the back.
 Doing this as the seasons and holidays change will keep your items easy to access and store all year long.
 This is one of our biggest tips on how to organize a storage unit.

 So, you just packed up your belongings and placed them in your storage unit.
 But wait, you can’t leave yet!
 Stop long enough to draw a brief diagram of where you placed everything inside your storage unit for future reference.
 Tape it to the wall right inside the door or keep a binder on top of the front box or bin so you see it.
 The human mind is an amazing thing, but it can be pretty forgetful as well.
 This is an ideal time to draw this up, while everything is still fresh in your mind.
 Plus it will save you a headache later if you plan on stopping by the storage unit for a minute on your way home from a long day at work.
 With a diagram handy, you can quickly reference it, grab your stuff and be on your way in time for dinner.

-For additional storage organization tips or suggestions, please stop by any of our locations and speak to our property managers, or contact us with your questions.
+For additional how to organize a storage unit tips or suggestions, please stop by any of our locations and speak to our property managers, or contact us with your questions.
 We’re happy to assist you in any way that we can.
 Now, get cracking and get packing!

 If you have some storage organization tips to share with others that have worked well for you, please post them below for everyone to see.
 And, if you are ready to get started, you can reserve or rent a storage unit online now.